 Plenty of Business on Broadway

 The Rangers were a very busy team on this date throughout the years.
 On June 4, 1963, they made a big trade with the Montreal Canadiens that included two future Hall of Fame goaltenders.
 They traded Gump Worsley, along with Dave Balon, Leon Rochefort, and Len Ronson, in exchange for Jacques Plante, Phil Goyette, and Don Marshall.

 Plante played just two seasons for the Rangers before announcing his first retirement, while Worsely won four of the next five Stanley Cups in Montreal.

 Emile Francis was replaced as Rangers’ head coach twice on this date.
-The first time coming on June 4, 1968, when Bernie Geoffrion was named his replacement.
+The first time came on June 4, 1968, when Bernie Geoffrion was named his replacement.
 Five years later, it was Larry Popein’s turn to take over for Francis.

 On June 4, 1981, Herb Brooks got his first NHL job when he was named the new Rangers’ head coach, replacing Craig Patrick, who was promoted to general manager.
 Brooks took the Rangers to the playoffs in each of his first three seasons.
 He was fired 35 games into the 1984-85 season, with Patrick returning to the bench for the remainder of the season.

 The Rangers took a 2-1 series lead on June 4, 1994, with a 5-1 victory at the Canucks in Game 3 of the Stanley Cup Final.
 After future Ranger Pavel Bure gave the Canucks a 1-0 lead just 1:03 into the game, New York scored five unanswered goals.
 Brian Leetch led the way with a pair of goals to bring his 1994 postseason total up to nine.